 Vanderbilt University School of Law, J.D., 1994

-Honors and activities: Associate Justice, Vanderbilt Moot Court Board; American Jurisprudence Award in Professional Responsibility; Firm Giving Program representative, 2008 to present
+Honors & Activities: Vanderbilt Moot Court Board, Associate Justice; American Jurisprudence Award in Professional Responsibility; Firm Giving Program Representative, 2008-present (100% participating firm)

 Top Rated Lawyer, Cleveland’s Legal Leaders, 2012-16